Haya-Alsharif/PyUAVSim/README.md

 The simulator is near complete with all the necessary bare minimum functional implementation.
 It should be straightforward to extend its functionality.
 Feel free to email me (av.sarath@gmail.com) if you have any questions

+## How to run:
+1) Navigate to PyUAVSim directory
+2) If you are using conda environments, activate the one with python 2.7.
+In my case, that is `source activate py27`
+2) Install requirements using `pip install -r requirements.txt`
+3) Run a sample code provided with the simulator`python -m examples.trim_and_autopilot`

-Extensions:
+## Extensions:
 1. State estimation using kalman filter/variants
 2. Pathplanner class with RRT
 3. Wind models is not there due to their slightly complex nature - this will be added at the very end
 4. support for quadrotos

+## Reference:
-Reference: Small Unmanned Arcraft - Theory and Practice by Randal W. Beard and Timothy W. McLain
+Small Unmanned Arcraft - Theory and Practice by Randal W. Beard and Timothy W. McLain